-Many claims-made liability policies provide an option to purchase an extended reporting period (ERP).
-As its name suggests, an ERP affords extra time for reporting claims to the insurer.
-It is often referred to as a "tail" or "tail coverage."
+Many claims-made liability policies provide an option to purchase an extended reporting period (ERP) or "tail."
+An ERP is a specified period of time after the policy has expired for reporting claims to the insurer.

 Why You Might Need It

-Difficulties can also arise if you replace a claims-made policy with an occurrence policy.
+You may also need an ERP if you replace a claims-made policy with one that applies on an occurrence basis.
 Occurrence policies cover claims arising from injury or damage (or some other event) that occurs during the policy period.
 The claim may be made during the policy period or anytime thereafter.
-Claims alleging injuries or damage that take place before or after the policy period aren't covered.
-The following example demonstrates a coverage gap that can occur if you switch from a claims-made policy to a policy that applies on an occurrence basis.
+Occurrence policies don't cover claims that result from events occurring before the policy begins or after it expires.
+The following example demonstrates a coverage gap that can occur if you switch from claims-made coverage to an occurrence policy.

-Suppose you purchase a one-year claims-made general liability policy with an inception date of June 1, 2018.
-Your insurer cancels your policy on March 31, 2019, and replaces it with an occurrence policy.
-On May 1, 2019, you receive notice that a claim has been filed against you for bodily injury that took place on September 1, 2018.
+Suppose you are insured under a one-year claims-made general liability policy that runs from January 1, 2019 to January 1, 2020.
+When your policy expires, you replace it with a one-year occurrence policy.
+On April 1, 2020, you are served with a lawsuit regarding an injury that took place on December 1, 2019.
 The claim isn't covered by your claims-made policy because it was made after your policy ended.
-It isn't covered by your new occurrence policy either since the alleged injury occurred before that policy took effect.
+It isn't covered by your new occurrence policy either since the alleged injury occurred before that policy took effect on January 1, 2020.

 One-Way or Two-Way Tail

-Many insurers offer a long-term tail for an additional premium.
-This coverage is usually provided via an endorsement.
-A long-term tail goes by many names.
-Depending on the policy, it may be called a Supplemental ERP, Optional ERP, Discovery Period, or simply Extended Reporting Period.
+Many policies include the option to purchase a long-term tail.
+This coverage is usually provided via an endorsement for an additional premium.
+A long-term tail may be called a Supplemental ERP, Optional ERP, Discovery Period, or simply an Extended Reporting Period.
 An optional ERP is generally provided only if you request it in writing and pay the premium within a specified time period, such as 60 days after the policy expires.

-The claims-made CGL provides a Basic ERP automatically if the policy is cancelled, non-renewed, or replaced as outlined above.
-The Basic ERP lasts for five years from the end of the policy period.
-It gives the policyholder five years to report claims that result from an occurrence or offense that was reported to the insurer during the policy period or within 60 days thereafter.
-That is, if an incident occurred during the policy period, was reported to the insurer within 60 days after the policy expired, and the incident generates a claim, the claim should be covered if it is reported within the five-year extension.
+The liquor liability form provides a Basic (automatic) ERP if the policy is cancelled, non-renewed, or replaced as outlined above.
+It gives the policyholder five years to report claims that result from injury reported no later than 60 days after the policy ends.
+That is, if an injury occurs on or after the retroactive date and is reported to the insurer within 60 days after the policy expires, and the incident generates a claim, the claim should be covered if it is reported within five years.

-The Basic ERP also provides 60 days to report claims arising from occurrences or offenses that weren't reported to your insurer during the policy period.
-For example, suppose that a second slip-and-fall incident occurred during the term of your claims-made policy.
-Unfortunately, you forgot to notify your insurer.
-If the second slip-and-fall incident generates a claim, that claim will be covered only if you report it to your insurer within 60 days from the date your policy expires.
+The Basic ERP also provides 60 days to report claims arising from injuries not previously reported to your insurer.
+In the previous example, suppose that you neglected to report Jill's injury to your insurer.
+Jill's claim will be covered by your claims-made policy only if you are notified of her lawsuit within 60 days after your policy expires.

-The claims-made ISO form provides an option to purchase a Supplemental ERP.
+The claims-made liquor liability form provides an option to purchase a Supplemental ERP.
 The Supplemental tail takes effect when your Basic ERP ends.
 Its duration is unlimited.
 If you wish to purchase the Supplemental ERP, you must notify your insurer in writing within 60 days after your policy expires.

-If you purchase the Supplemental tail under the claims-made CGL, your insurer will reinstate your general aggregate limit.
-This means that a new General Aggregate limit will apply to claims reported during the Supplemental ERP.
+If you purchase the Supplemental tail your insurer will reinstate your aggregate limit.
+The new aggregate limit will apply only to claims reported during the Supplemental ERP.